-Level 1 (Low) Level 2 (Medium) Level 3 (High) Low level offences that Medium level offences that Serious offences that results results in low level consequences, such as results in medium level consequences, such as longer in high level consequences, such as isolation, contact of short periods of time owed, staying back after time owed, time out, isolation for part of a lesson, parent/carer fixed term exclusion etc. class, cleaning or tidying withdrawal from lesson etc. exclusion etc.
+Level 1 (Low) Level 2 (Medium) Level 3 (High) Low level offences that results in low level consequences, such as short periods of time owed, staying back after class, cleaning or tidying Medium level offences that results in medium level consequences, such as longer time owed, time out, isolation for part of a lesson, withdrawal from lesson etc. Serious offences that results in high level consequences, such as isolation, contact of parent/carer fixed term exclusion etc.

-Document title version Approval date Review date owner Behaviour Policy 3 1/09/23 1/09/24 Pendynas Ltd up, withdrawal of privilege etc.

-Examples of behaviour:
+Document title version Approval date Review date owner Behaviour Policy 4 1/09/24 1/09/25 Pendynas Ltd up, withdrawal of privilege etc. Examples of behaviour: Examples of behaviour: Frequent occurrence of Frequent occurrence of Examples of behaviour: low level incidents medium level Deliberate swearing Swearing directed at incidents Walking out of the someone Refusal to leave with classroom for a few Refusal to leave when staff on call minutes directed to have Deliberate verbal or Destroying own informal time out physical assault work Deliberate damage to property.

-- Deliberate swearing

-- Walking out of the classroom for a few minutes

-- Destroying own work

-Examples of behaviour:

-- Frequent occurrence of low level incidents

-- Swearing directed at someone

-- Refusal to leave when directed to have informal time out

-Examples of behaviour:

-- Frequent occurrence of medium level incidents - Refusal to leave with staff on call - Deliberate verbal or physical assault - Deliberate damage to property. - In classroom situations support staff and/or staff not in class at that time would generally be called upon for level two or three incidents. - Medium and high level incidents are recorded in the incidents section of the student's folder and a note is made in the debriefing folder. - The key worker will review level 2 and level 3 incidents with the student during the weekly review and target setting or this will be done during their weekly 'one to one' time if appropriate.
+- In classroom situations support staff and/or staff not in class at that time would generally be called upon for level two or three incidents. - Medium and high level incidents are recorded in the incidents section of the student's folder and a note is made in the debriefing folder. - The key worker will review level 2 and level 3 incidents with the student during the weekly review and target setting or this will be done during their weekly 'one to one' time if appropriate.